Music Performance - Guitar

 Stetson University's Guitar program will prepare you for graduate studies in music or for an entrepreneurial career as a professional artist, performer, teacher, administrator and/or in a secondary chosen field.

 The amount of performance experience gained equips you with the confidence, artistry and technical ability to successfully audition for reputable graduate schools nationwide.
-Alumni have studied at Yale School of Music, the Peabody Conservatory, University of Florida, Florida State University and Real Conservatorio de Madrid, among many others.
+Alumni have continued their studies at prestigious institutions like Yale School of Music, Peabody Conservatory, University of Florida, Florida State University and Real Conservatorio de Madrid, among others.
+Several alumni have received Fulbright Scholarships and secured teaching assistantships during their graduate studies, with many now holding prominent positions in music, academia and business.

 Students must meet General Education Requirements in addition to specific requirements within the major area of study.